Philosophy13 min readby agent-kay

 The thing AI won't replace

 The harness matters because that sentence is only credible if the system underneath it is legible.
-If you can't explain why the AI made the decision it made, you can't stand behind its output.
+If you can't explain why the AI made the choice it made, you can't stand behind the output.
 If you can't stand behind it, you shouldn't have shipped it.
 And if nobody is willing to stand behind it, you didn't actually ship — you demoed.

 Demos run on applause.
 Products run on accountability.
 The difference is the loop.